Delos: The perfect day trip 30 minutes from Mykonos

 I'm not going to lie, the ride to Delos is not the smoothest ride.
 This could have been the time of year I went (early September) but I have never been on a boat ride so choppy.
 I'm not one to get seasick, I've been on numerous boats, but this was slightly unbearable.
 If you do get seasick, just know you probably won't get the scenic view on the way over, as the phrase "keep your eyes on the horizon" is super hard to do.

 Once you get to Delos you'll completely forget about the ferry ride.
-There is an entry fee of 12EURO to enter the island - which is discounted by half if you remembered to bring your student ID card. ;)
+There is an entry fee of 12EURO to enter the island.

 The ferries head back to Old Port at 2pm, 3pm and 4pm, and it's suggested to get a good overview of the island to spend 2 hours there.
 Speaking from experience, of only spending 2 hours on the island, I would recommend you budget your time and stay for 4 hours!
 There is so much to see and you won't want to leave - no matter how hot it is outside!
 That is what comfortable shoes, lightweight clothing, sunscreen, and hats are for.